pdf-association/pdf-issues/docs/index.md

 ---
 title: Overview
-modified: 5 August 2021
+modified: 11 August 2021
 ---

 <link rel="stylesheet" href="assets/iso-style.css">
 <div class="github-wp">

 <p>
-This public repository is hosted by the <a href="https://www.pdfa.org" target="_parent">PDF Association</a> in order to provide all developers a means of openly reporting issues against any published PDF 2.0 related standard for review and resolution by industry and ISO experts.
+The <a href="https://github.com/pdf-association/pdf-issues/">public GitHub repository "pdf-issues"</a> hosted by the <a href="https://www.pdfa.org">PDF Association</a>
+provides all developers a means of openly reporting issues against any published PDF 2.0 related standard for review and resolution by industry and ISO experts.
 All issues in PDF specifications are important, from minor typos and formatting issues, to larger ambiguous, unclear or apparently contradictory statements.
 By reaching consensus on resolutions as an industry, PDF interoperability and implementation reliability will be improved.
 </p>

-<p>Issues in the following ISO publications may be reported here:</p>
+<p>Resolutions to issues in the following ISO publications are supported:</p>

 <ul>
 <li>PDF 2.0 [<a href="https://www.iso.org/standard/75839.html" target="_blank">ISO 32000-2:2020</a>]</li>